kasslent/clc-digital-skills/_lessons/module-6.2.md

 >
     $(".about p");

-Once you select an object, you can apply one of many jQuery effects using various methods.
+Once you select an object, you can apply one of many effects to it using various methods.
 All the methods are documented here: [http://api.jquery.com/](http://api.jquery.com/category/effects/)

-Many of these effects allow you to add parameters to change the speed of the effect (numbers are in milliseconds).
+Many of these effects allow you to add **parameters** to change the speed of the effect (numbers are in milliseconds).

-You can also chain them together to create multiple effects.
+You can even chain them together to create multiple effects!

     $(".box").fadeOut();
     $(".box").fadeOut(2000);